Skip to main content

 • Avoid taking on new debt

-• Increase qualifying income by choosing optimal statement period or expense factor
+• Increase qualifying income by choosing the optimal documentation method or statement period

 • Consider a less expensive property